trustedci/OSCRP/OSCRP.md

         -   *Availability*: The process or need to keep an Asset accessible/operational

--   *Consequences*: The negative effect of a realized Concern on the Project Mission.
+-   *Consequences*: The negative effect of a realized Concern on the project mission.

     -   Synonym for *Impact.*